 Monitor the declines the U.S. debt market using the links provided on the Global Interest Rate analysis page.

-11.07) Foreign liquidation of U.S. debt and dollars aggressively engage as the Fed creates trillions of dollars to try and cauterize the U.S. dollar & debt hemorrhage, I see the U.S. dollar taking out it’s 20 low.
+Foreign liquidation of U.S. dollars will aggressively engage as the Fed creates trillions of dollars from nothing backed by nothing to try and cauterize the U.S. dollars hemorrhage, the dollar take out it’s 20 low.

-11.08) Inflation will fully engage with reported inflation moving above 6.00% and actual inflation moving above 8.00%.
+With the BLS.GOV’s bag of “Hedonic Quality Adjustments” tricks empty inflation will engage with reported inflation moving above 6.00% and actual inflation moving above 8.00%.

-11.09) The Fed will continue with “Quantitative Easing” in the name of “Economic Stimulus” still trying to contain Federal Debt service cost and stabilize the decline in the U.S. dollar and debt markets further escalating the level of U.S. debt owned by the Federal Reserve.
+The Fed will continue with “Quantitative Easing” in the name of “Economic Stimulus” still trying to contain Federal debt service cost and stabilize the decline in the U.S. dollar and debt markets further escalating the level of U.S. debt owned by the Federal Reserve.

-11.11) All prices will continue to increase by 50% to 100% faster than reported inflation which you can monitor using the links on this spreadsheet.
+All prices will continue to increase faster than reported inflation which you can monitor using the links on this spreadsheet.

 In addition to the tax increases by 2035 Social Security Benefits, Military and Civilian Pensions will be cut, interest income generated by retirement savings will have disappeared and all income as qualified by it’s buying power from all sources will have been decimated by inflation caused by the Fed’s creation of money backed by nothing from 2008 forward.